salkinium/blog/_posts/modm-delay/2021-07-05-modm-delay.md

 <img invertible src="us_boot.svg"/>

-For completeness we've also measured microsecond delay from 0us to 1000us at boot frequency.
-The results are very accurate with a minimum delay of 1us on all devices except on the STM32L0 and STM32L1.
-They boot at 2.097MHz, where we use the fractional multiplication and shift to approximate 2.125MHz with an error of ~2%.
-Unfortunately on these devices millisecond delay will also have a 2% error, since they use microsecond delay under the hood as discussed.
+For completeness we've also measured microsecond delay from 0us to 1000us at both boot and high frequency.
+The results are very accurate with a minimum delay of 1us on all devices and show no signifant error due to our fractional frequency encoding.

-For microsecond delay at high frequency the measurements show no deviation at all, so that the graph is just a boring 1:1 line and therefore omitted.

 # Conclusion